February 2026

 Filling a Hospitality Talent Gap While Giving Back: New Initiative Uplifts a Community

 For more than 25 years, a Philadelphia food bank has provided low-income residents a pathway to employment in food service.
-A new partnership with the Philadelphia CVB and Michelin seeks to elevate and expand career opportunities for those students while filling a need in the local hospitality sector.
+A recent partnership with the Philadelphia CVB and Michelin seeks to elevate and expand career opportunities for those students while filling a need in the local hospitality sector.

 BY Jennifer N. Dienst January 29, 2026